syncfusion-content/javascript-docs/js/Diagram/Swim-lane.md

 ## Customizing phase appearance

 * The phase [lineColor](/api/js/ejdiagram#members:nodes-phases-linecolor "lineColor"), [lineDashArray](/api/js/ejdiagram#members:nodes-phases-linedasharray "lineDashArray"), [lineWidth](/api/js/ejdiagram#members:nodes-phases-linewidth "lineWidth") properties are used to customize the line style of the phase.

+* You can use a phase [orientation](/api/js/ejdiagram#members:nodes-phases-orientation "orientation") property while rendering the phases in symbol palette.
+The orientation can be set as horizontal/vertical to render horizontal/vertical phases respectively.

+* To render a phase in symbol palette, you can set a type of object as `phase` using phase [type](/api/js/ejdiagram#members:nodes-phases-type "type") property.

 ## Limitations